-Work-life balance as a HR Director Downtown is a term used for the idea that an individual needs time for both work and other aspects of life (personal interests, family and leisure activities).
+Work-life balance as a Information Technology MD is a term used for the idea that an individual needs time for both work and other aspects of life (personal interests, family and leisure activities).

 Our schedules are getting busier than ever before, which often causes our work or our personal lives to suffer.
-The compounding stress of HR Director Downtown from never-ending workday is damaging.
+The compounding stress of Information Technology MD from never-ending workday is damaging.
 It can hurt relationships, health and overall happiness.